slsa-framework/slsa/docs/spec/v1.0/verifying_systems.md

 -   Creating executors
     -   How does the control plane share data with executors?
 Example: mounting a shared file system partition
     -   How does the control plane protect its integrity from executors?
 Example: not mount its own file system partitions on executors
     -   How does the control plane prevent executors from accessing its cryptographic secrets?
-Examples: dedicated secret storage, not mounting its own file system partitions on executors
+Examples: dedicated secret storage, not mounting its own file system partitions on executors, hardware security modules

 -   Managing cryptographic secrets
     -   How do you store the control plane's cryptographic secrets?
     -   Which parts of the organization have access to the control plane's cryptographic secrets?
     -   What controls are in place to detect or prevent employees abusing such access?
 Examples: two-person approvals, audit logging
+-   How are secrets protected in memory?
+Examples: secrets are stored in hardware security modules and backed up in secure cold storage
 -   How frequently are cryptographic secrets rotated?
 Describe the rotation process.
     -   What is your plan for remediating cryptographic secret compromise?
 How frequently is this plan tested?

 ### Executor

 The build executor is the independent execution environment where the build takes place.
-Each executor must be isolated from the build platform and from all other executors.
+Each executor must be isolated from the control plane and from all other executors.
 Build users are free to modify the environment inside the executor arbitrarily.
 Build executors must have a means to fetch input artifacts (source, dependencies, etc).

 #### Prompts for Assessing Executors